 Chancery means “equity,” and equity is defined as “that which is naturally right” and denotes the characteristic of fairness.
 Hence, matters decided by the Chancellor are decided on not only the law, if a law exists, but also on maxims of right and remedy.

-Chancery Court has jurisdiction of actions involving fraud, specific performance contracts, reformation, recission or surrender of written instruments; dissolution of partnerships; actions for controlling or overseeing the assets of persons under disability; actions for the redemption of land, construction and enforcement of wills or trusts.
+Chancery Court has jurisdiction of actions involving fraud, specific performance contracts, reformation, recession or surrender of written instruments; dissolution of partnerships; actions for controlling or overseeing the assets of persons under disability; actions for the redemption of land, construction, and enforcement of wills or trusts.

 Nancy C. Humbard

 Nancy C. Humbard is the Clerk & Master of Jefferson County Chancery Court, having been appointed to that position January 1, 1994.
 She is currently in her fourth term as Clerk and Master.